elvinfu/RPGGame/README.md

 --

-Development period: Dec.
-2017 - Jun.
-2018

-Added to Github May 2021

---

 INSTRUCTIONS

 Arrow keys or WASD to move.

-Space to attack/defend during the player/enemy turn.
+Space to attack or defend during the player and enemy turn.